Apache0ne/sdxl-end2end/README.md

-### Only human input is here : How a human runs this project using powershell:
+### Only human input is here : How a (hummus)human runs this project using powershell:

 <p align="center">
   <img src="assets/output.png" alt="Output Image" width="500">